MHKiT Metocean Data

 Plot vertical temperature profile

 The air temperature at several vertical levels can be downloaded from the WIND Toolkit dataset.
 More or less vertical levels can be defined in the parameter input to request_wtk_point_data to increase resolution or decrease computation expense as desired.
-Note that times are given in UTC, can can optionally be converted to local time by finding the time zone of the chosen latitude/longitude pair.
+Note that times are given in UTC, can optionally be converted to local time by finding the time zone of the chosen latitude/longitude pair.

 [14]: